How Much Does Online College Cost?

 Choosing the right college is a huge decision and one not to be taken lightly, and we encourage you to get as much information as possible about the advantages and disadvantages of every program you research.
 Knowing how you’ll pay and what your total costs will be are an important factor for every prospective student.

 Here at CSU, we believe in the importance of transparency in college costs.
 Our tuition rates and fees for undergraduate, graduate and doctoral classes can be found front and center on the Tuition and Financing page on our website.
+Additionally, we maintain a cost calculator with tuition and fees for thousands of online degree programs across the country; for more info about this cost calculator, read this Q&A with CSU Chief Marketing Officer Dale Leatherwood.

 To learn more about our online degree programs at the associate, bachelor’s, master’s and doctoral levels, visit our website.